Strong Ion Diffnce.

-Some causes of metabolic acidosis, e.g., lactic acidosis, release anions into the extracellular fluid which are not normally measured.
+Some causes of metabolic acidosis, e.g., lactic acidosis, release anions into the extracellular fluid which may not be measured.
 When this occurs there will be an unexpected discrepancy between the sums of the principal cations and anions.
 The usual sum is:

 The "gap" may be increased by other unmeasured anions, e.g., lactate, phosphate, or sulphate.
 A gap greater than 30 indicates a significant concentration of unmeasured anions.
-Because this calculation relies upon the accuracy of the other measurements, small errors in these large numbers cause a disproportionately great error in the "gap".
-If information is required about the unmeasured anions, it is probably more appropriate to measure their concentration, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.
+This calculation depends upon the accuracy of the other measurements; small errors, therefore, disproportionately affect in the "gap".
+When information is required about these anions, it is best to measure their concentration directly, i.e., lactate in tissue hypoxia, 3-hydroxybutyrate in diabetic ketosis, and phosphate or sulfate in renal failure.

 |No "Normal" Cold Humans|

 We normally assess blood gases at 37oC.
 When blood is cooled, carbon dioxide becomes more soluble; this reduces the PCO2 by about 4.5% per oC.
 The pH rises about 0.015 per oC because hemoglobin, the principal buffer in the blood, accepts more hydrogen ions on its alpha imidazole group when cooled.
 However, as it is rewarmed the blood returns to normal again.
-Such changes characteristically occur when blood reaches a cold extremity (fishing in a cold stream) but is normal again when it returns to the heart.
+Such changes typically occur when blood reaches a cold extremity (fishing in a cold stream) but is normal again when it returns to the heart.
 Analogous changes occur when a poikilothermic ("cold-blooded") animal is cooled and then rewarmed.
 For these reasons it is best to judge the normality of the blood at 37oC.
 Our familiarity with the PCO2 and pH at this temperature makes recognition easy.
 Then, without knowing the actual values at the low temperature, normal values at 37o can be assumed to meet the needs of the cold tissues (Reeves and Rahn, 1979).